 Baharestan, for many people in Tehran, has nostalgic feelings, and it reminds them of the contemporary history of Iran.

 17. Iran Mall.

-Iran mall is a huge mall which occupies an area of 1.4 million square meters.
-This mall is about to be the largest mall in the Middle East, but what makes it special is using most of the symbols and elements of Iran and its architecture for it.
+Iran mall is a huge mall that occupies an area of 1.4 million square meters.
+This mall is about to be the largest mall in the Middle East, but what makes it special is using most of the symbols and elements of Iran and its architecture it.

 Right now, only the first phase is open, and that is about 30% of the whole project, but this 30% includes 700 shops, a 20,000 square meter hypermarket, a fashion avenue, a diamond and crystal atrium, three food courts with more than 200 restaurants, a 3,300 square meter book garden with 67,000 volumes of books and several book stores, a cinema complex with 12 IMAX cinema and much more!

-The best part of it is Mahan Garden at the moment which is the symbol of Persian gardens.
-(FYI, Persian gardens are inscribed on UNESCO world heritage list as well).
+The best part of it is Mahan Garden at the moment, which is the symbol of Persian gardens.
+(FYI, Persian gardens are inscribed on the UNESCO world heritage list as well).